SpadarShut/fbcrawlr/README.md

 ## Setup
 - Install [node.js](https://nodejs.org/en/) v14.8 or newer.
-  Or run scripts with ``--harmony-top-level-await` node flag
+  Or run scripts with `--harmony-top-level-await` node flag
 - In repository directory run `npm i`
 - Copy `.env.yml.example` to `.env.yml`
-- Register a new Facebook account with the new email as it may be blocked by Facebook..
+- Register a new Facebook account with a new email as it may be blocked by Facebook.
 - Add Facebook email and password in `.env.yml`.
+  If user credentials are not provided script will try to scrape data anonymously.

 ## NB